 - Always follow the security member’s instructions.

-Raise your hands for the security scan
+Speed through the security scan

 Clear security even faster with Privium

 As a Privium member, you will have priority in the security area and you will pass the border control in the blink of an eye.
 There’s less waiting, it’s calmer and you’ll get exclusive offers.
 Privium is a great option for anyone who travels through Schiphol more than four times a year.

 Sail through security

 Some time left over

 Enjoy the airport and everything there is to do after security.